-Ever more elaborate facades and tech-enabled structures are keenly worn like jewellery by our cities.
+An architecture of ever more elaborate facades and tech-enabled structure is keenly worn like jewellery by our cities.

-In these photographs an intense play with colour, form and surface tease out the beauty, complexity and delirium of the high impact urban era that we're living through.
+In these photographs an intense play with colour, form and surface tease out the delirium, complexity and beauty of the high impact urban era that we're living through.

 The photographs look at what architecture can be in its boldest sense – large cultural constructs of economy, politics, imagination and myth.
 It represents the large systems that act on us and is therefore a constant fascination to me, a constant puzzle to grapple with and try to get a hold on.